slemanz/ADVANCED_EMBEDDED_C/TDD/doubts/README.md

 also naturally results in comprehensive and rigorous test coverage tailored to the code's requirements, whereas Test-After often leads to gaps in coverage and less effective tests.

+### Unit Tests Don’t Find All the Bugs

+TDD ensures that each individual unit of code—each "building block", behaves exactly as intended.
+While it cannot catch every possible bug, it creates a reliable foundation by verifying that every line of code meets expectations.
+This precision at the unit level is crucial for constructing complex systems that function correctly.

+TDD is not a substitute for other testing types.
+Integration tests, acceptance tests, exploratory tests, and load tests are still essential.
+These higher-level tests focus on broader issues: integration problems, requirement validation, and system performance.
+TDD reduces unit-level defects, allowing these other tests to uncover more appropriate and complex issues rather than being bogged down by simple coding errors.

+Small errors, like a single typo, can lead to significant and hard-to-find bugs in complex systems.
+TDD catches these mistakes immediately during development, preventing them from evolving into larger issues.
+While not foolproof, TDD is highly effective at minimizing wasted effort and ensuring that changes have only their intended consequences.